Sunrise Photo Credit: Steve Harper

 These zoom discussions will take place twice a term and offer the opportunity to discuss any Autism related topic in an informal forum with RTLB who have experience supporting students on the Autism Spectrum.
 This is a forum for SENCOs, LSCs, teachers, teacher aides and RTLB to collaborate.

 To become a Feuerstein Basic practitioner you need to complete two levels.
-Level one is offered in May and Level two will be offered during the third term 2021.
+Level one was offered in Term 2.